Table of Contents

 5. Leave Space for the Unscripted Moments

-Some of the most beautiful images I capture aren’t on your shot list — they’re the spontaneous hugs, bursts of laughter, and quiet glances you didn’t even realise were happening.
+Some of the most beautiful images I capture aren’t on your shot list.
+They’re the spontaneous hugs, bursts of laughter, and quiet glances you didn’t even realise were happening.
+These photographs are equally as important as the pre-planned ones, because they capture moments of your day you may have missed.
+Everything is such a whirlwind!

 Make time for: